chriswalz/chriswalz.com/content/posts/tesla-an-in-depth-analysis.md

 #Some negatives claims about Tesla
 They don't have enough demand vs delivery - https://www.fool.com/investing/`019/04/28/elon-musk-comment-should-terrify-tesla-investors.aspx
-Full Self Driving (FSD) isn't achievable within 10 years They open sourced all their patents - any competitor can use their technology China
+Full Self Driving (FSD) isn't achievable within 10 years They open-sourced all their patents - any competitor can use their technology China

 #### What makes Tesla have potential
-EV vehicles are very likely the future.
-I believe the vast majority of gas cars (if not all) will be replaced EVs by 2050 in the US. (energy efficiency, Gov't is incentivized to reduce pollution, reduce dependency on foreign oil, protect its citizens) - ener
+EV vehicles are very likely the future of the automotive world.
+I believe the vast majority of gas cars (if not all) will be replaced EVs by 2050 in the US. (energy efficiency, Gov't is incentivized to reduce pollution, reduce dependency on foreign oil, protect its citizens)
 This a huge
 Product quality (yes, this was repeated)